 Miss Elliott is our Learning Mentor in school.
 She is able to offer bespoke support for children with individual needs.
 Her work includes working with children with low self-esteem, anger management issues, bereavement and loss.
 Often she is just an ear when someone wants a chat!

 We have paediatric trained first aid support.
 Please see the website for details of our policies.

 What specialist services and expertise are available or accessed by the school?

 Through a referral system we have access to universal services such as the School Nursing Team, Learning Support, Speech and Language and the Educational Psychology Team.

-In addition, as part of the EPOS cluster we have access to Family Support Workers, a Local Inclusion Leader and Targeted Mental Heath in Schools (TAMHS).
+In addition, as part of the EPOS cluster we have access to Family Support Workers and a Local Inclusion Leader .
 Requests for support are by a referral process through the Support and Guidance panel that meets monthly.

 How will my child be included in activities outside the classroom?

-All children with SEN will be encouraged to access activities outside the classroom.
+All children with SEND will be encouraged to access activities outside the classroom.
 Where 1-1 support is required, the school will endeavour to meet that need where possible.

 How accessible is the school?

 The school is a single storey school based in two buildings.
 Slopes link the buildings and are suitable for wheelchair access.
 There is a disabled toilet in one building but no care suite facilities are available.